 One of the platforms you can work to have your resume evaluated for a particular job post is Jobscan.

 The platform compares the job description with your resume, counting and analyzing the keyword match, similarly with ATS (Applicant Tracking Systems) used by most corporations in America.

 Keyword cloud is important, and you have all clouds explained and analyzed in this article, making your resume stand out for the right marketing internship for you.

 Now that you know about the various types of marketing internship opportunities available, you can better decide which one of them suits your skillset and interests better.

-The world of marketing is dynamic, and needs and ways of doing things keep on changing.
+The marketing world is dynamic, and the needs and ways of doing things keep changing.
 Especially for freshers, the key is to stay aware and in touch with the changing trends.
 What’s the best way of doing that?